Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

 Hence $p_j$ undersubscribed in $M$ implies that $p_j$ is undersubscribed in $M^*$.
-Moreover, there is some student $s_i$ who was provisionally assigned to $p_j$ at some point during the execution of the algorithm but is not assigned to $p_j$ in $M$.
+Moreover, there is some student $s_i$ who was provisionally assigned to $p_j$ at some point during the execution of the algorithm but $s_i$ is not assigned to $p_j$ in $M$.
 Thus, the pair $(s_i, p_j)$ was deleted during the algorithm's execution, so that $(s_i, p_j) \notin M^*$ by Lemma \ref{pair-deletion}.
-It follows that either $s_i$ is unassigned in $M^*$ or $s_i$ prefers $p_j$ to $M^*(s_i)$.
-Hence, $(s_i, p_j)$ blocks $M^*$, a contradiction. \end{proof} \begin{restatable}[]{lemma}{projectlemma} If the pair $(s_i, p_j)$ was deleted during some execution of \texttt{Algorithm { SPA-ST-}super}, and at the termination of the algorithm $s_i$ is not assigned to a project better than $p_j$, and each of $p_j$ and $l_k$ is undersubscribed, then $I$ admits no super-stable matching. \end{restatable} \begin{proof} Suppose for a contradiction that there exists a super-stable matching $M^*$ in $I$.
+It follows that either $s_i$ is unassigned in $M^*$ or $s_i$ prefers $p_j$ to $M^*(s_i)$ or $s_i$ is indifferent between them.
+Hence, $(s_i, p_j)$ blocks $M^*$, a contradiction. \end{proof} \begin{restatable}[]{lemma}{projectlemma} If the pair $(s_i, p_j)$ was deleted during some execution of Algorithm {\sf SPA-ST-super}, and at the termination of the algorithm $s_i$ is not assigned to a project better than $p_j$, and each of $p_j$ and $l_k$ is undersubscribed, then $I$ admits no super-stable matching. \end{restatable} \begin{proof} Suppose for a contradiction that there exists a super-stable matching $M^*$ in $I$.
 Let $(s_i, p_j)$ be a pair that was deleted during an arbitrary execution $E$ of the algorithm.
 This implies that $(s_i, p_j) \notin M^*$ by Lemma \ref{pair-deletion}.
 Let $M$ be the assignment at the termination of $E$.
 By the hypothesis of the lemma, $l_k$ is undersubscribed in $M$.
-This implies that $l_k$ is undersubscribed in $M^*$, as proved in Lemma~\ref{lecturer-full-undersubscribed-lemma}.
-Since $p_j$ is offered by $l_k$, and $p_j$ is undersubscribed in $M$, it follows from the proof of Lemma \ref{lecturer-full-undersubscribed-lemma} that $p_j$ is undersubscribed in $M^*$.
+This implies that $l_k$ is undersubscribed in $M^*$, by Lemma~\ref{lemma:super-lecturer-undersubscribed-tool}.
+Since $p_j$ is offered by $l_k$, and $p_j$ is undersubscribed in $M$, it follows from the proof of Lemma \ref{lemma:super-lec-full-under} that $p_j$ is undersubscribed in $M^*$.
 Further, by the hypothesis of the lemma, either $s_i$ is unassigned in $M$, or $s_i$ prefers $p_j$ to $M(s_i)$ or is indifferent between them.
 By Lemma \ref{pair-deletion}, this is true for $s_i$ in $M^*$.
-Hence $(s_i, p_j)$ blocks $M^*$, a contradiction. \end{proof} The next lemma shows that the final assignment may be used to determine the existence, or otherwise, of a super-stable matching in $I$. \begin{restatable}[]{lemma}{nosuperstablematchinglemma} If at the termination of \texttt{Algorithm { SPA-ST-}super}, the assignment $M$ is not super-stable in $I$, then no super-stable matching exists in $I$. \end{restatable} \begin{proof} Suppose $M$ is not super-stable in $I$.
-If some student $s_i$ is assigned to two or more projects in $M$ then $I$ admits no super-stable matching, by Lemma \ref{multiple-assignment}.
-Hence every student is assigned to at most one project in $M$; and since no project or lecturer is oversubscribed in $M$, it follows that $M$ is a matching.
-Let $(s_i, p_j)$ be a blocking pair for $M$ in $I$, then $s_i$ is either unassigned in $M$ or prefers $p_j$ to $M(s_i)$ or is indifferent between them.
-Whichever is the case, $(s_i, p_j)$ has been deleted and therefore does not belong to any super-stable matching, by Lemma \ref{pair-deletion}.
+Hence $(s_i, p_j)$ blocks $M^*$, a contradiction. \end{proof} The next lemma shows that the final assignment may be used to determine the existence, or otherwise, of a super-stable matching in $I$. \begin{restatable}[]{lemma}{nosuperstablematchinglemma} If at the termination of Algorithm {\sf SPA-ST-super}, the assignment $M$ is not super-stable in $I$ then no super-stable matching exists in $I$. \end{restatable} \begin{proof} Suppose $M$ is not super-stable in $I$.
+If some student $s_i$ is assigned to two or more projects in $M$ then $I$ admits no super-stable matching, by Lemma \ref{lemma-super-multi-assignment}.
+Hence every student is assigned to at most one project in $M$.
+Moreover, since no project or lecturer is oversubscribed in $M$, it follows that $M$ is a matching.
+Let $(s_i, p_j)$ be a blocking pair for $M$, then $s_i$ is either unassigned in $M$ or prefers $p_j$ to $M(s_i)$ or is indifferent between them.
+Whichever is the case, $(s_i, p_j)$ has been deleted.
 Let $l_k$ be the lecturer who offers $p_j$.
-If $(s_i, p_j)$ was deleted as a result of $l_k$ being full or oversubscribed, $(s_i, p_j)$ could only block $M$ if $l_k$ ends up undersubscribed in $M$.
-If this is the case then $I$ admits no super-stable matching, by Lemma \ref{lecturer-full-undersubscribed-lemma}.
+In what follows, we will identify the point in the algorithm at which $(s_i, p_j)$ was deleted, and consequently, we will arrive at a conclusion that no super-stable matching exists.